BeeMou-Analyze/Assignment/README.md

 ### Data Source
 ---
 The data was shared in class.
+Click [here](https://github.com/BeeMou-Analyze/Skillharvest-Assignment-13_10_24/blob/main/Assignment01_13_10_24.xlsx) to download it.

 ### Tools Used
 ---